jetbrains-academy/CppBasics/MemoryManagement/ConstAndReferences/PassingArguments/task.md

 print(rect);
 ```

-Quite often, the function actually does not need to modify the passed arguments –
+Quite often, the function does not actually need to modify the passed arguments —
 references are only needed to avoid excessive copying.
-In such cases, the `const` references are used.
+In such cases, `const` references are used.
-The function `print` mentioned in the code snippet above is a good example of that scenario:
+The `print` function mentioned in the above code snippet is a good example of such a scenario:

 ```c++
 void print(const Rectangle& rect) {